 Don’t bounce back and forth between natural shampoo and commercial shampoo.

 "The soap lathers nicely and is amazing because my daughter’s scalp was being irritated by all other shampoos.
 A gold star product for sure and so great to support a small family farm business!!" - Sally B.

 Your new healthier scalp and hair will be worth the wait.
 To begin phasing out the old, slowly back off washing your hair as often.
-Skip a few washes and allow the detox process begin.
+If you're washing daily, skip a few washes and allow the detox process to begin.
 After a week or two of less washing with the old stuff, you can add in your new bar of natural goodness.
 Now you can scrub away with confidence.